florianschanda/miss_hit/doc/style_checker.md

 #### Whitespace in comments ("whitespace_comments")

 This rule makes sure there is some whitespace between the comment character (%) and the rest of the comment.
-The exception is "divisor" comments like `%%%%%%%%%%%%%%` and the special `%#codegen` comment.
+The exception is "divisor" comments like `%%%%%%%%%%%%%%` and the pragmas such as `%#codegen`.

 #### Whitespace in comments ("whitespace_continuation")